Want to write sales pages that convert?

 While the sub-соnѕсіоuѕ mіnd is going through this process of imagination, your reader may not even be aware of it.

 The same idea applies no matter what you are selling.
-Whether you sell Subarus оr software, your job is to spark your reader’s imagination and encourage them to dream.
+Whether you sell Subarus оr side hustle ideas, your job is to spark your reader’s imagination and encourage them to dream.

 Remember, sell the dream but list the benefits.

 Now it’s time to tell them what you’ve got and follow through on the promises you made in your headline.

 In the benefits section, you explicitly state the benefits.
 Don’t hold back, sell hard.

 Create a list of bullet points of EVERYTHING about the product or service that will benefit the reader.
 Look back at your answer and see what your prospects want, hope, fear, or need.